Woodside is committed to recognising and respecting your privacy.

 We may receive information about you whenever you interact with us, including via our website, emails, letters, applications, calls, enquiries about our products, our business or an investment in Woodside, or when you respond to surveys or other invitations to engage with Woodside, etc. We may also receive information about you from third parties (e.g. public registers).

-Please refer to our recruitment portal for further information about Woodside’s recruitment processes.
+Please refer to our careers section for further information about Woodside’s recruitment processes.

 Environmental and social impact assessment documentation will describe the purposes for which engagement is occurring and personal information is being collected.